 Small and large businesses with a wide range of funding needs may find a viable alternative to traditional loans from Bank of Cardiff.
 This lender is willing to work with companies with less-than-perfect credit scores and can offer a variety of options for merchants in need of quick funding for time-sensitive projects or investments.
-However, startups, new businesses and companies with very poor credit scores are not eligible for Bank of Cardiff funding.

 A focus on growth for its customers is the guiding principle at Bank of Cardiff, but the content of its website and social media profiles doesn’t clarify how the lender achieves this goal.
 Although the website contains a great deal of information, much of it is repetitive and doesn’t provide straightforward details for merchants in need of loans.
 This requires potential customers to contact the company or submit an application to discover their loan options.

 The inclusion of a fraud alert policy and information on how to prevent fraud indicates Bank of Cardiff prioritizes the security of its customers.
 Few alternative lenders have such policies on their websites despite statistics showing 25 percent of lending fraud in digital markets results from fake accounts.

 Bank of Cardiff accepts applications from businesses with: